Choosing a Nib Holder

 Most nib holders you will find use the kind of metal prong mount shown above.
 The e+m, General’s, and Koh-i-noor pen holders all use this kind of mount.
 Basically, four metal prongs hold the nib against the inside of a metal ring.
 This works okay at first, but I have found that the prongs start to weaken fairly quickly.
 You can see this on the right above.
 In this case, dried ink on the nib holder actually helps keep the nib in place.
 This isn’t an ideal mounting mechanism.
 The ones on the e+m pen holders haven’t worn out for me yet, but they are also new holders.
 So we’ll see.

 The other mount that you tend to find these days involves concentric plastic rings.
 The nib slides between the rings to rest snuggly in the holder.
 This mount fits larger nibs really well.
-The Tachikawa holder (right) supposedly fits small tubular nibs also, but I find that it doesn’t do so very tightly.
+The Tachikawa holder (right) supposedly fits small tubular nibs also, but I find that it doesn’t do so very tightly and is too big for the Brause 515.
 It works best with larger nibs, like the Zebra G. The holder on the left is a really nice rosewood holder by Ken Altman.
 I use this one with my Leonardt 30 for lettering.

 Some wooden nib holders will just have holes cut into them for the nib to slide into.
 If the nib is the correct size, then this makes for a very solid feel since the nib is directly against the holder without any metal or plastic acting as an intermediary.
 The holder on the right is a rosewood carrot shaped holder.
 The one on the left was an oblique holder which I took the oblique mount out of.
 The resulting hole fits a Brause 511 perfectly (this is what I draw with almost exclusively).